mr1hm/wicked-sales-app/ReadME2.md

 - Fork this repository to your github
 - Clone this repository from your github to your computer
 - Go into this repository's directory on your computer through terminal

 - Run "npm install"
 > $ npm install

+- Start a dev environment with access to Apache2 and MySQL.
+-- Check that port is directed to 3000.
+> $